KyrraRose/Hush/README.md

 - Open index.html in a browser

 ### Accessibility & Styling Improvements
 Special attention was given to accessibility and visual contrast.
-Previously, the header especially did not meet WCAG contrast guidelines.
-Below are examples, we want to reach a contrast ratio of at least 4.5:1 for normal text, and 3:1 for large text.
-Additionally, I updated the product listing for better uniform visual heirarchy.
+Previously, the header did not meet WCAG contrast guidelines.
+Below are examples; we want to reach a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
+Additionally, I updated the product listing for a better uniform visual hierarchy.

 #### Here is the old header:
 <img width="1919" height="87" alt="Screenshot of the old header, low contrast" src="https://github.com/user-attachments/assets/20750aef-ab2b-4b83-93dd-667504a857ad" />